Kids Can Enjoy Old San Juan, Too!

 One place that has some activities that both adults and kids of all ages can enjoy is Old San Juan.
 Whether you are here on a cruise, or visiting for the day or two, everyone will find something to do.

-Getting around town is easy with the free trolley system, or take your time and walk around town.
-The area is unusually safe, and there are ample Police around to keep it that way and to help you with directions, etc. It will be hot in Old San Juan, so drink plenty of water and wear a hat and sunscreen.
+Getting around town is easy, just take your time and walk around town.
+The area is safe, and there are ample Police around to keep it that way and to help you with directions, etc. It will be hot in Old San Juan, so drink plenty of water and wear a hat and sunscreen.

 Here is a list of things that children might enjoy.
 Check for ages or restrictions on these activities.